 - Remove from the heat and sieve, discard the solids.

-- Pour the liquid back into a pot and add sugar, plantains, sweet potatoes and a cup of water.
+- Pour the liquid back into a pot and add sugar, plantain, sweet potatoe and a cup of water.

 - Boil over medium heat until all the ingredients are cooked throughout.
 Add water as it becomes necessary to maintain the same level of liquid.